(1900 Times Atlas of the World)

 northern coast of the island

 A drawbridge was the only access to the town: it was protected by two towers.
-So much of the coast around modern Skiathos is pleasant and welcoming, such a contrast to the coast near old Schiatto which is desolate and unfriendly.
 The fortress was considered impregnable.
-In 1660 however, the Venetian admiral Francesco Morosini, in charge of the defence of Candia, at the time besieged by the Turks, launched an offensive against the Aegean Islands which refused to financially help the Venetians, and because Schiatto refused to pay, he attacked and seized the fortress.
+In 1660 however, the Venetian admiral Francesco Morosini, in charge of the defence of Candia, at the time besieged by the Ottomans, launched an offensive against the Aegean Islands which refused to financially help the Venetians, and because Schiatto refused to pay, he attacked and seized the fortress.